MauFournier/memberful-oauth-ssa-example_nodejs-express-passport/README.md

 A simple example of Memberful's Server-Side App (SSA) OAuth flow written in NodeJS and Express, using the Passport Authentication library.

+Note: If you're building a mobile or Single-Page application, you should use the PKCE flow instead.

 ## Installation

 Run the following command to install dependencies: